wids-eria/adage_unity_client/README.md

 The ADAGE Unity Client is a package for Unity 3D that is meant to help game developers quickly integrate ADAGE logging into their games.
 This client is dependent on having an instance of an [ADAGE server](https://github.com/wids-eria/ADAGE) to connect to.

 Currently this client is under development internally and will only be updated in this repository occasionally.
-For more inquires about using this client and the ADAGE server code please contact markstenerson@gmail.com
+For more inquiries about using this client and the ADAGE server code, please contact lead developer Mark Stenerson at markstenerson@gmail.com

 ADAGE is being developed at the [Game + Learning + Society Center](http://www.gameslearningsociety.org) at the University of Wiscsonsin - Madison with a partnership with [The Learning Games Network](http://www.learninggamesnetwork.org) and the [Wisconsin Institutes of Discovery](http://wid.wisc.edu)